ServerlessOpsIO/serverlessops-workshops/04-security/01-application/README.md

 # Serverless Application Security

-In this module we plan to add a new feature to Wild Rydes.
-To do so, we've created a new service called _wild-rydes-feedback_.
-However, this new service has a variety of application security issues that require fixing.
+In this module we'll find and fix application security issues.
+These are basic application security issues that you will likely encounter and eventually need to solve.

 We'll work to find and fix these issues.